ayush51/tutorial/tutorial.md

    cookie_transfer_proxying: "false",
 ```

-If you do not want the customer to start a session, but wish to be able to continue their session should they chose to later on in the process, you can always set
+If you do not want the customer to start a session on a certain page, but wish to be able to transfer information from that page to a later Surfly session, you can always set
 the button to be hidden:

 ```